daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-08-31-Acropora-pulchra-denovo-transcriptome.md

 ```

-#### e) Determine the proportion of your transcripts that intersect with one or more genomic locations in the A. millepora reference genome
+#### e) Determine the proportion of your transcripts that intersect with one genomic location in the A. millepora reference genome

 ```
 nano /data/putnamlab/dbecks/DeNovo_transcriptome/2023_A.pul/scripts/transcript.intersect.sh